ferrous-systems/rust-exercises/exercise-book/src/simple_db.md

 # SimpleDB Exercise

 In this exercise, we will implement a toy protocol parser for a simple protocol for databank queries.
 We call it simpleDB.
 The protocol has two commands, one of them can be sent with a payload of additional data.
 Your parser parses the incoming data strings, makes sure the commands are formatted correctly and returns errors for the different ways the formatting can go wrong.

 ## After completing this exercise you are able to

 - write a simple Rust library from scratch

 - interact with borrowed and owned memory, especially how to take ownership

 - handle complex cases using the `match` and `if let` syntax

 - create a safe protocol parser in Rust manually

-The library does not handle I/O.

 ## Prerequisites